-An automatic extension of time for the filing of Form RI-1120C, Form RI-1120S or Form RI-1065 may be requested using Form RI-7004.
-The extension request may be granted provided Form RI-7004 is filed together with a payment equal to the full amount of tax reasonably estimated to be due for the taxable year based on income, or the minimum tax of \$400.00, whichever shall yield the greater tax.
+An automatic extension of time for the filing of Form RI-1120C, Form RI-1120S or Form RI-1065 may be requested using Form BUS-EXT.
+The extension request may be granted provided Form BUS-EXT reasonably estimates the full amount of tax due for the taxable year based on income, or the minimum tax of \$400.00, whichever shall yield the greater tax.
+If payment for the full amount of tax due is not sent in with Form BUS-EXT, any amount due when the tax return is filed is subject to late payment interest and late payment penalty.